Bad Breath (cont.)

 What are the symptoms of bad breath?

+It is generally simple how to tell if you have bad breath.
 Others may notice someone has bad breath before they do, so they may tell him or her about their bad breath or give them a larger than normal personal space.
 The most obvious sign or symptom is noticing an unpleasant odor coming from the mouth.

-Other symptoms of bad breath include
+Other signs and symptoms of bad breath include

 - unpleasant or sour taste or changes in taste,